centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha-manual/installation-2-nodes.md

 ### Authorization of centreon and mysql accounts

-In order for the scripts to run correctly through the ssh connections via the centreon and mysql accounts, they must be given additional rights
+For the scripts to run correctly through the ssh connections via the centreon and mysql accounts, they must be given additional rights

 For the centreon account, edit the file `/etc/sudoers.d/centreon-cluster` and add the following lines: